What is Blindness?

 Preclinical researchers face a definitional problem: unlike clinical visual acuity tests, there is no universal consensus threshold below which a mouse is declared "blind."
 The OMR assay is inherently self-limiting – when no response is elicitable, the system reports the noise floor rather than a true acuity value.
 This ambiguity creates difficulty when comparing across studies, interpreting therapeutic rescue data, or determining whether a rescue treatment has moved an animal from a blind to a sighted state versus from partial loss to partial recovery.

 The problem is compounded in longitudinal studies where animals are tested across a disease progression: at what measurement point does the investigator declare that the functional endpoint has been reached?
 The answer depends on aligning the OMR measurement with parallel structural endpoints – photoreceptor layer thickness, RGC count, electroretinographic amplitude – to anchor the functional endpoint to a biological reference.
-For a broader overview of how visual function declines in specific inherited retinal diseases, see Retinal Degeneration & Inherited Retinal Disease.

 How Striatech products help